jak-o-lantern/BachelorthesisEditMode/README.md

 # A metagenomic workflow.

 This project describes the workflow utilised in the Bachelorthesis "Metagenomic Analysis Of Representatives Of The Sva1033 Cluster; Potential Iron- And Sulfate Reducers".
-The analysed metagenomes were Pyr_d60, Cell_F9 and SF_I_II.
+The analysed metagenomes were Pyr_d60, Cell_F9 and SF_4.

 For this documentation the Pyr_d60 samples are used as examples for easier understanding of the command lines.

 <h3> <center> Preparations </center> </h3>

 In order to use the metagenomic pipeline as described below, the installation of different programs is necessary when using the conda method and when not working in a pre set-up environment.
 Therefore, different environments running with different versions of Python are required.
-This project uses one main environment with Python Version 3.8 that contains most programs. <p>Furthermore four different environments were created using Python Versions 2.7.15, 2.7.18, 3.6 and 3.7.8.
-Prokka was installed in a clean environment without other programs.
+This project uses one main environment with Python Version 3.8 that contains most programs. <p>Furthermore five different environments were created using Python Versions 2.7.15, 2.7.18, 3.6 and 3.7.8.
+Prokka and FeGenie were installed in a clean environment each without other programs.
 Therefore, switching between environments to use certain programs is necessary. <p> To deactivate an environment <code>conda deactivate</code> is used, to activate a new environment <code>conda activate environment_name</code> is used.
 Installation was conducted with <code>conda install program_name</code> unless otherwise specified, installing all dependencies if not yet installed.

 <h4> Environment 1: "metagenomics" </h4>
 This is the main environment used for this project running on Python 3.8.5.
 The installed programs are: <p>